vcellmike/sbgnbricks.github.io/pages/modelbricks_maria_1.md

 ### Description

-This model is comprised of two modules a) the production of cAMP and the activation of PKA and b) The binding and phosphorilation of PLB by AKAP7.
+This model is comprised of two modules 1) the production of cAMP and the activation of PKA and 2) The binding and phosphorilation of PLB by AKAP7.
 The VCell model <a href="/modelbricks/AKAP7_PLB_Binding_2PKA_links"> AKAP7_PLB_Binding_2PKA_links.vcml </a> provides an executable counterpart for this multiplex brick.

 #### a) Production of cAMP and activation of PKA